 For simple logic, AI is instant.
 But the moment you hit “deep water”—like managing Windows handles or calculating coordinates across high-DPI screens—AI starts hallucinating.
 The code looks “pro,” but it crashes on run.

-This is the current state of AI: It loves to “bluff.”
+This is the current state of AI: it often sounds confident before it is correct.
 If you leave it alone, it gives you the laziest solution—it runs, but it sucks.
 Want quality?
 You have to be the strict foreman, staring at every line, forcing it to optimize.
-But that’s fine.
-If it could do everything perfectly, what would be the point of a 20-year veteran like me?
+That is where experience still matters: knowing what to question, what to test, and where the weak spots usually hide.

 But It Scared Me in Another Field